-18.3.
+19.3.
 Priority Crossbar Decoder

-The Priority Crossbar Decoder (Figure 18.3) assigns a priority to each I/O function, starting at the top with UART0.
-When a digital resource is selected, the least-significant unassigned Port pin is assigned to that resource excluding UART0, which is always assigned to pins P0.4 and P0.
+The Priority Crossbar Decoder (Figure 19.3) assigns a priority to each I/O function, starting at the top with UART0.
+When a digital resource is selected, the least-significant unassigned Port pin is assigned to that resource excluding UART0, which is always assigned to pins P0.4 and P0.5, and excluding CAN0 which is always assigned to pins P0.6 and P0.7.
 If a Port pin is assigned, the Crossbar skips that pin when assigning the next selected resource.
 Additionally, the Crossbar will skip Port pins whose associated bits in the PnSKIP registers are set.
 The PnSKIP registers allow software to skip Port pins that are to be used for analog input, dedicated functions, or GPIO.

 Because of the nature of Priority Crossbar Decoder, not all peripherals can be located on all port pins.
-Figure 18.3 maps peripherals to the potential port pins on which the peripheral I/O can appear.
+Figure 19.3 maps peripherals to the potential port pins on which the peripheral I/O can appear.